Dimension matters when modeling network communities in hyperbolic spaces: Summary and future work

-Our work sheds new light on the question of what really is hyperbolic networks' community structure.
-Although mechanisms underlying soft-community formation and modeling in \(\mathbb{S}^1\) and \(\mathbb{H}^2\)~\cite{Zuev2015, Garcia-Perez2018, Muscoloni2019} and the inherent modularity of hyperbolic random graphs~\cite{Kovacs2021, Chellig2022} have already been examined through various lenses, we have argued here that hyperbolic network models of varying dimensions are quite distinct when it comes to their community structure, in particular between \(D=1\) and \(D>1\).
-Since most real-world networks possess some sort of nodes' aggregates, this supports the hypothesis that increasing the dimensionality of the underlying hyperbolic spaces might also help the likelihood maximization procedure that is used to infer hyperbolic coordinates for networked data~\cite{Boguna2021}.
-However, current embedding algorithms are yet to be generalized to more dimensions~\cite{Garcia-Perez2019}, or have only been used on relatively small networks~\cite{Muscoloni2019}.
+In \(D=1\), mechanisms underlying soft-community formation and modeling in \(\mathbb{S}^1\) and \(\mathbb{H}^2\)~\cite{Zuev2015, Garcia-Perez2018, Muscoloni2019} and the inherent modularity of hyperbolic random graphs~\cite{Kovacs2021, Chellig2022} have been studied.
+However, we have argued here that hyperbolic network models of varying dimensions are quite distinct when it comes to their potential to model community structure, in particular between \(D=1\) and \(D>1\).
+Community structures as simple as a triplet of strongly interacting communities are poorly captured in \(D=1\), as exemplified by the African, Asian, and European airports in Fig.~\ref{fig:airports}, whereas the same overlapping communities become disentangled in \(D=2\), as shown in Fig.~\ref{fig:S2H3} and in the animation provided as Supplementary Material.
+The advantage of $D>1$ over $D=1$ for representing community network data was also reported in Ref.~\cite{Muscoloni2019}.
+Since most real-world networks possess some sort of nodes' aggregates, this suggests that the recently discovered higher underlying hyperbolic dimension for most real-world networks by Ref.~\cite{Almagro2022} could be related to their mesoscale structure, although dimension detection is beyond the scope of our paper and should be explored in future work.

+Increasing the dimensionality of the underlying hyperbolic spaces might also help to improve the likelihood maximization procedure that is used for inferring hyperbolic coordinates for networked data.
+As observed for three different embedding algorithms~\cite{Papadopoulos2015, Muscoloni2017, Garcia-Perez2018}, inferring angular coordinates can be considered the hardest part of the hyperbolic embedding procedure.
+The use of common neighbors has been considered in Ref.~\cite{Papadopoulos2015b} to solve this issue.
+We have shown that the number of nearest angular neighbors increases with dimension, as does the diversity of community structures that can be generated.
+Hence our conjecture that higher, albeit still ultra-low, dimensional hyperbolic spaces would more realistically capture the structure of networks and be inferred without such angular degeneracy.